SIEM: Your Guide to Security Information and Event Management

 At its core, SIEM combines two essential functions:

-Together, these capabilities provide IT and security teams with a holistic view of their systems, helping them identify suspicious activities and respond quickly to potential threats.
+Together, SIM and SEM provide IT and security teams with comprehensive visibility to identify suspicious activities and respond quickly to threats.

 Evolution of SIEM technology